DiscipleTools/DT_DOCS/Disciple_Tools_Theme/user_about.rst

 Here you can track the progress of a pre-group/group/church.

-If the group has committed to be a church, click the ``Covenant`` button to make the dotted line circle solid.
+If the group has committed to be a church, click the |COVENANT| button to make the dotted line circle solid.

 If the group/church regularly practices any of the following elements, then click each element to add them inside the circle.